The Ultimate Guide to London’s Shopping Centres

 Whiteley's department store in Bayswater was the height of luxury when it first opened in 1911.
 The Grade II listed building now contains multiple high street brands and an elegant curved staircase leading up to higher floors.
 Whiteleys is open from 8.30am-12am with different opening times for individual shops, restaurants and leisure facilities.

 For a luxury cinema experience for over 18s, visit the Lounge Cinema for great food, wines or cocktails delivered straight to your seat while you sit back, relax and enjoy your film!

 If you’re looking for a shopping centre in London with everything from fashion and jewellery to technology and banking, head to Brent Cross in North West London.
 Make sure you visit Fenwick department store where you’ll find brands from Michael Kors to Paul Smith and a Clarins Spa in the beauty hall.

-When you’re feeling hungry, choose from THREE restaurant and bar, Carluccio’s, Caffe Nero or Patisserie Valerie for a bite to eat.
+When you’re feeling hungry, choose from THREE restaurants and bar, Carluccio’s, Caffe Nero or Patisserie Valerie for a bite to eat.
 Brent Cross has different opening hours throughout the week and is easy to reach by bus, train or car for all of your favourite high street brands.

 So what are you waiting for?
-Book your hop-on hop-off bus ticket with The Original Tour now and combine shopping in London with a sightseeing city tour.
+Book your hop-on-hop-off bus ticket with The Original Tour now and combine shopping in London with a sightseeing city tour.